Solar Is Like An ATM On Your Roof!

 How much do solar panels cost is not as simple a question as it seems to be.
 The price of a complete solar system takes more into account than just the cost of the solar panel.
 The panel, the inverter, the method of installation, and the financing can all affect the overall price of the system.

-Price Per Watt: Solar Pricing Guide
+Price Per Watt: Solar Panel Cost Guide

 Solar is priced by the watt the way that meat is priced by the pound.